dylangchapman/cuda-100days/README.md

 - Learned cudaMalloc allocates space on the GPU and returns a pointer to an address that only makes sense in the GPU's VRAM
 - Breifly read about unified memory and ```cudaMallocManaged(&unified_ptr, size);```

+### Challenges
+- I'm annoyed with the execution environment of my code
+- I am having a hard time inuiting threading

 ### Performance Observations:
 - Both kernels executed instantly which is as expected due to the size of my testcases